Gallery of the Central Bohemian Region: 1990–2009

 At the beginning of 1990, a director was appointed for the first time through a competitive selection process.
 On 1 June 1990, Jan Sekera, previously the long-time director of the Benedikt Rejt Gallery in Louny, was appointed director of the Central Bohemian Gallery.
 His team of colleagues, which included art historians Jan Kříž, Olaf Hanel, Alena Potůčková, Ivan Neumann and Richard Drury, was faced with the difficult task of filling a twenty-year gap in the acquisition of modern art, especially by artists who had made Czech art famous in the 1960s and who were banned from exhibiting and excluded from galleries during the normalization period.
 Their works gained international renown in the late 1960s, and after 1990, most became financially unaffordable.

 Nelahozeves Castle and the collection of old art were returned to their original owners, the Lobkowicz family, in 1992.
 After the abolition of the Regional National Committees, the Central Bohemian Gallery came under the jurisdiction of the Ministry of Culture.
 It once again became primarily a gallery of modern art, although some valuable works of old art, transferred from the SSPPOPSK in the early 1960s, remained in the collection (Hans von Kulmbach, Giulio Romano).
 In order to distance itself from the period of normalization, the gallery changed its name to the Czech Museum of Fine Arts in Prague in 1993.
 Since the return of the castle in Nelahozeves, the gallery had been noticeably lacking a suitable depository and space for a permanent exhibition of the collection.
 Between 1991 and 1995, it used the cloister of Karolinum for exhibitions, and between 1994 and 2002, the renovated House of the Black Madonna.

 After Jan Sekera retired, Ivan Neumann became director in 2000, and in 2001, the Czech Museum of Fine Arts in Prague returned to the administration of the Central Bohemian Region.
 It acquired the former Jesuit College in Kutná Hora as its future premises.
 The building, constructed between 1667 and 1750, served as military barracks and a military hospital continuously from 1773, following the dissolution of the Jesuit order, until 1998, when the entire complex was acquired by the Czech Museum of Fine Arts in Prague by decision of the Czech government.
 In 2002, the gallery's headquarters in Husova Street were damaged by flooding and acquisition activities almost ceased, as it was necessary to carry out restoration and conservation work on the collections for future exhibition in Kutná Hora, preserve the collection, and prepare for the move to a new depository.
 The reconstruction of the Jesuit College took place from 2004 until 8 May 2010, when the new Central Bohemian Gallery was officially opened.

-Storage facilities with an area of 1,106 m² and exhibition spaces with a total area of 3,189 m² were created here.
+Storage facilities with an area of 1,106 m^{2} and exhibition spaces with a total area of 3,189 m^{2} were created here.
 According to the original concept developed by Alena Potůčková, a permanent exhibition of the Central Bohemian Gallery was to be established in the college.